nullt3r/udpx/README.md

 # UDPX
 Fast, single-packet UDP scanner.
 Supports discovery of more then 45 services with possibility to add your own.
-It is lighweight - grab a binary and run it anywere you want.
+It is lighweight - grab a binary and run it anywhere you want.
 Linux, Mac Os and Windows is supported, but it can be build for more platforms.

 ## Supported services
 The UDPX supports more then 45 services.
 The most interesting are: